-- the ownership structures of Beijing Momo IT and Beijing Momo will not result in any violation of PRC laws or regulations currently in effect; and - the contractual arrangements among Beijing Momo IT, Beijing Momo and the shareholders of Beijing Momo governed by PRC law are valid, binding and enforceable, and do not and will not result in any violation of PRC laws or regulations currently in effect.
+the ownership structures of Beijing Momo IT and Beijing Momo will not result in any violation of PRC laws or regulations currently in effect; and the contractual arrangements among Beijing Momo IT, Beijing Momo and the shareholders of Beijing Momo governed by PRC law are valid, binding and enforceable, and do not and will not result in any violation of PRC laws or regulations currently in effect.

 We are further advised by Han Kun Law Offices that the ownership structures of our other wholly-owned entities in China and our other consolidated affiliated entities in China do not violate any applicable PRC law, regulation or rule currently in effect, and the contractual arrangements among our other wholly-owned entities in China, our other consolidated affiliated entities in China and their respective shareholders governed by PRC law are valid, binding and enforceable in accordance with their terms and applicable PRC laws and regulations currently in effect.
 However, there are substantial uncertainties regarding the interpretation and application of current and future PRC laws, regulations and rules.
 Accordingly, the PRC regulatory authorities may in the future take a view that is contrary to the above opinion of our PRC counsel.
-If the PRC government finds that the agreements that establish the structure for operating our businesses, we could be subject to severe penalties, including being prohibited from continuing operations.
+If the PRC government finds that the agreements that establish the structure for operating our business do not comply with PRC government restrictions on foreign investment in our businesses, we could be subject to severe penalties, including being prohibited from continuing operations.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating our businesses in China do not comply with PRC Foreign Investment Law or other regulations on foreign investment in internet and other related businesses, or if these regulations or their interpretation change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations," and "Item 3.
+Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating certain of our operations in China do not comply with PRC regulations relating to the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations," and "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Uncertainties in the interpretation and enforcement of PRC laws and regulations could limit the legal protections available to you and us."